Killmore062477/Tichau-FileConverter/Localization.md

 You can help File Converter adding new supported languages to the application.
 Here is the steps to follow:

 - Fork the File Converter repository in GitHub.
-- Switch to the "development" branch to have the latest version of File Converter project.
+- Checkout the "integration" branch to have the latest version of File Converter project.
 - Go to project folder FileConverter\Application\FileConverter\Properties\.
 - Duplicate the file _Resources.resx_ and rename it _Resources.{language-culture-name}.resx_.
 You can find the list of the language culture names here: [Table of Language Culture Names](https://msdn.microsoft.com/library/ee825488(v=cs.20).aspx).